deep-research/victorslibrary-nuxt/content/reenchantment/delusions-of-mystical-transcendence.md

 type: Song
 explicit: false

-description: |
-  A doom metal song inspired by the wicked powers of datura!
+description: This song is inspired by the wicked powers of datura!

 recordings:
   - title: Delusions of Mystical Transcendence